Free buses in Greater Manchester: 2018-2024

-At peak hours (Monday to Friday, 06:30 – 09:10 and 16:00 – 18:30), route 2 additionally runs via Salford Central station.
+At peak hours (Monday to Friday, 06:30 – 09:10 and 16:00 – 18:30), route 2 additionally ran via Salford Central station.

-Both services operate every 10 minutes during the day, every 15 minutes after 18:30, and every 12 minutes on Sundays and Bank Holidays.
+Both services operated every 10 minutes during the day, every 15 minutes after 18:30, and every 12 minutes on Sundays and Bank Holidays.

+2024-

+The new 2024 routes require a maximum of 4 buses per route, both routes are operated by Stagecoach Manchester as Bee Network on contract from Transport for Greater Manchester.
+On non-bank holiday weekdays and Saturday evenings, only a single bus per route will be in half hourly operation.

 Bolton

 History

 Bolton's Metroshuttle first began operating on 17 November 2008 and follows a similar operation to Manchester's Metroshuttle on a 12-month trial.
 Bluebird Bus & Coach was chosen by TfGM to operate the service.
 The company ran the service until 25 January 2010, when Maytree Travel took over the operation of the service.
 The service has been re-routed on three occasions, the first to serve the Sainsbury's supermarket in the town, and then again in January 2011, when the service was given a 12-month contract extension and re-routed to serve the university and the adjoining Bolton One leisure and health centre.
 This route change saw the service reduced from every 10 minutes to every 15 minutes.

 In November 2012, it was announced that the contract for the service had been extended for another year and that South Lancs Travel had been successful in winning the tender for the Bolton Metroshuttle.
 The company took over the operation of the service from 31 December 2012 and uses Optare Versa diesel hybrid vehicles purchased by Transport for Greater Manchester.
 The route was again amended, with the University/Bolton One section of route removed.
 This saw the frequency increase to every 12 minutes.

 Following a further contract extension the tender for the Bolton Metroshuttle was won by Cumfybus who took over the service in 2013.
 The Transport for Greater Manchester (TFGM) vehicles transferred from Diamond North West to Cumfybus's Bolton depot.

 On 4 September 2017 Bolton's new transport Interchange on Great Moor Street opened and all services transferred from the old Moor Lane Bus Station.
 This saw many local bus services being subjected to route changes.
 The Bolton Metroshuttle was amended to serve a newly installed stop outside Bolton Market which would now be the first stop after departing the interchange.
 The frequency was reduced to every 15 minutes to allow for this extra routing.

 After the latest tender process the Bolton Metroshuttle has been operated by Vision Bus since 3 January 2018.

+The Service was Discontinued in 10th April 2021.